CapsAdmin/NattLua/README.md

 # Analyzer functions

-Analyzer functions are lua functions.
+Analyzer functions are lua functions bounded to the analyzer.
 We can for example define math.ceil and a print function like this:

 ```lua
 analyzer function print(...)